xHexed/AMC-Addon/README.md

 # AMC-Addon
-An addon witch logs amc-related files and add ability to giveall amc pouch
+An addon witch logs amc-related command and add ability to giveall amc pouch